willwh/osmf/apps/samples/plugins/AkamaiPluginSample/readme.txt

 The MAST plugin loads a MAST document, parses it, and loads it's payload (a VAST document containing a sample ad pre-roll).
 You will see an ad pre-roll before each video when this plugin is loaded.
 In the "loadMedia" function, you can see the URL of the MAST document being set as metadata on the media element's resource.

+The SMIL plugin loads a SMIL document, parses it, and creates MediaElement(s) based on the contents of the SMIL.
+This includes a serial composition of videos and RTMP dynamic streaming.

+*NOTE: there is a bug in the MAST plugin that prevents it from working with the SMIL plugin.
+If both of these are loaded you will not be able to play SMIL content, but all other media samples should work fine with the MAST plugin loaded.

 B. Installation Instructions (Flex Builder)